Below are frequently asked questions (FAQs) about FOCUS.

 - Remain on campus for the duration of the FOCUS program;

-- Stay overnight in the residence hall in assigned room (no non-FOCUS participants will be allowed in the residence hall);
+- Stay overnight in the residence hall in assigned room during FOCUS (no non-FOCUS participants will be allowed in the residence hall);

 - Wear name tag at all times;

 - Return key upon check-out on Day 2 (there is a $100 fee for unreturned keys); and

-- No alcohol, weapons, explosives or illegal drugs allowed.
+- No alcohol, weapons, tobacco, explosives or illegal drugs allowed.

-The FOCUS fee is rolled into the First-Year Student fee of $200.
-This fee covers the two-day program costs for you and up to two parents/guardians, and will be sent on your first bill.
+The FOCUS fee is part of the First-Year Student Fee of $230.
+This fee includes the FOCUS program costs for you and up to two parents/guardians and will be included on your first fall bill.

-Parents are welcome and encouraged to attend!
-There is important information we want to share with those who wish to attend Parent Orientation.
+Parents/guardians are highly encouraged to attend!
 The programs we have developed will be very informative and helpful.
-Parents are free to attend whatever portion of the Parent Orientation program they are able to attend.
+Parents/guardians are free to attend whatever portion of the Parent Orientation program they are able to attend.
 The Parent Orientation takes place on Day 1 of each FOCUS session from 1 to 8:45 p.m.